 Covid-19 was considered an event where rent abatement was granted by landlords, with nations’ governments insisting on it during lockdowns.

-An example of rent abatement for a commercial tenant might be a situation where a tenant’s store is flooded due to a burst pipe in the building, rendering the space unusable for a certain period.
+An example of rent reduction for a commercial tenant might be when a tenant’s store is flooded due to a burst pipe in the building, rendering the space unusable for a certain period.
 In such a scenario, the landlord might agree to reduce or waive the tenant’s rent payments for the repair and cleanup period.

-Another example might be a situation where the landlord is carrying out major renovations in the building, which make it difficult or impossible for the tenant to conduct business as usual.
+Another example might be a situation where the landlord is carrying out significant renovations in the building, which makes it difficult or impossible for the tenant to conduct business as usual.
 In this case, the landlord might agree to reduce or waive the tenant’s rent payments for a specific time to compensate for the inconvenience and lost income.

-It’s worth noting that the specifics of rent abatement will vary depending on the lease agreement terms and the situation’s circumstances.
+It’s worth noting that the specifics of rent reduction will vary depending on the lease agreement terms and the situation’s circumstances.

 According to the office property management company, Derwent London, on a 10-year lease, up to 20% of the term can be rent-free.
 That equates to an incredible two years (i.e., 24 months rent-free).
 However, this is London, UK.